 Ellie Manspile joined the Civic team as an Executive & Research Assistant in 2018.
-At Civic, she helped create Tennis for America, supports projects such as the annual Building A Grad Nation report, America's New Business Plan, and various topics including education, national service, and conservation.
+At Civic, she helped create Tennis for America, supports projects such as the annual Building A Grad Nation report and America's New Business Plan, and works on other topics including education, students experiencing homelessness, national service, and entrepreneurship.
 She also helps manage client contracts, finances, and the Fellow program.
-Originally from Richmond, Virginia, Ellie is graduated from The College of William & Mary summa cum laude as a double major in Government and Marketing with a concentration in Business Analytics.
+Originally from Richmond, Virginia, Ellie graduated from The College of William & Mary summa cum laude as a double major in Government and Marketing with a concentration in Business Analytics.
 At W&M, Ellie served as a tour guide for the W&M Admissions Office, a marketing intern for Student Engagement and Leadership, and worked in Corporate Communications at the Richmond Federal Reserve.
 She currently serves on the W&M Washington D.C.
 Alumni Chapter Board as the Communications Chair.